mmontalbo/grim_rust/grctl/README.md

 ## Known gaps / follow-up ideas

-1. The `scenario` subcommands still rely on Python drivers; porting those flows into Rust would let us reuse the component supervisors directly and remove duplicate process management logic.
+1. Scenario orchestration is currently disabled; when we revisit it, porting the Python drivers into Rust should help unify process supervision.
 2. The retail launcher currently shells out to `tools/run_dev_install.sh`.
 A native implementation could unify timeout handling and telemetry setup.
-3. `grctl logs` only prints the latest lines once.
-A `--follow` mode or an option to tee logs to stdout during startup would simplify live debugging.
+3. Consider teeing component logs to stdout during startup to complement the `grctl logs --follow` workflow for quicker feedback.
 4. There is no `resume` tracking for processes restarted outside `grctl`.
    Downstream tooling could expose hooks that opt-in components call on clean shutdown so we can detect intentional exits vs. crashes.